rohitkumar1141/BookHub-Android-App/README.md

 This Android application, built using Kotlin and XML, is designed to help book lovers quickly access concise summaries of various books.
 Whether you're looking for a quick refresher or exploring new titles, this app has got you covered.

 🚀 Features
-Book Summaries: Access summaries of a wide range of books, providing key insights and takeaways.
+*Book Summaries: Access summaries of a wide range of books, providing key insights and takeaways.

-Favorites: Mark your favorite summaries, so you can easily revisit them anytime.
+-Favorites: Mark your favorite summaries, so you can easily revisit them anytime.

 Manage Favorites: Remove summaries from your favorites list whenever you like.